 This four-year degree (three years plus a placement year) will involve development of the applied computing, interpersonal, communication and IT skills necessary to develop, select, deliver, manage and maintain cutting-edge IT infrastructures and advanced IT systems.

-BSc Computing and Information Technology with a Year in Industry Degree highlights
+Computing and Information Technology Degree highlights

 - Students taking this programme are required to spend a year gaining professional experience in industry in a paid full-time post.
-Students are helped to obtain suitable places and the School has excellent links with over 500 local, national and international employers such as Citi, BT, Liberty IT, and Kainos in Belfast, IBM in England, Microsoft and Sun Microsystems in Dublin, Fujitsu in Japan and Siemens in Germany.
+Students are helped to obtain suitable places and the School has excellent links with over 500 local, national and international employers such as Allstate, Citi, Belfast, City Council, BT, Liberty IT, and Kainos in Belfast, IBM in England, Microsoft and Sun Microsystems in Dublin, Fujitsu in Japan and Siemens in Germany.